Taylor Walker (footballer): Captaincy (2015–2019)

-On 4 September 2019, Walker stepped down as the club's captain.
+On 4 September 2019, Walker stepped down as the club's captain, following a season sharing the role with Rory Sloane.
+The change in captaincy coincided with a change in coaching, as Don Pyke stepped aside for Matthew Nicks.

-2020 season
+Post-captaincy, racism controversy (2020–2021)

 On 19 September 2020, Walker became the all-time leading goalkicker for the Adelaide Crows.
 He scored his 441st goal for the club in Round 18 of the shortened 2020 season against Richmond, surpassing Tony Modra's previous record of 440.
-He was also the Adelaide's leading goalkicker for the shortened 2020 season, scoring 15 goals; this was the lowest tally for any club's highest scorer since Jack James totalled 13 goals for St Kilda in the 1920 season (exactly 100 years prior).
+He was also Adelaide's leading goalkicker for the COVID-shortened 2020 season, scoring 15 goals; this was the lowest tally for any club's highest scorer since Jack James totalled 13 goals for St Kilda in the 1920 season (exactly 100 years prior).

-2021 season

-Walker started the year in resurgent form, kicking 17 goals in his first three games and beating his 2020 tally in the process.
+Walker started the 2021 season in resurgent form, kicking 17 goals in his first three games and beating his 2020 tally in the process, finishing the year with 48 goals, his highest return since 2017.
 He joined Jonathan Brown as the second AFL player since 1993 to kick five or more goals in each of the first three rounds of a season.
+He was widely lauded for returning to near career-best form in 2021, after a disappointing 2020 season where many commentators were questioning his future in the game.
+His return to form was highlighted with a match-winning goal against the previously unbeaten Melbourne in round 10, resulting in a one-point victory labelled as the "upset of the season".

-Before the round 21 Showdown match with Port Adelaide, news broke of Walker having made a racist comment about a player from an opposing team in the SANFL.
-After an AFL investigation, Walker was suspended for six matches and fined $20,000.
+Before the Round 21 Showdown match with Port Adelaide, news broke of Walker having made a racist comment about North Adelaide SANFL player Robbie Young.
+After an AFL investigation, Walker was suspended for six matches.
+He was also ordered to donate $20,000 to a South Australian Indigenous program, undergo a racial sensitivity education program, and apologise to all Adelaide and North Adelaide players.
+Walker made an apology video over the incident with Young in frame.
+Young accepted Walker's apology in the ABC interview, although the apology was criticised by some Indigenous leaders in the AFL community.